ten-protocol/go-ten/design/Soft_finality_guarantee.md

 }
 ```

-The drawback of this solution is some complexity.
+The drawback of this solution is some logical complexity.
 As the validators process blocks and batches, they might reach different L1MsgsHash, which needs handling.

-A transaction can never be replaced with a competing one, but it might result in a different outcome if there is a deliberate
+Same as in Option 3, an L2 transaction can never be replaced with a competing one, but it might result in a different outcome only if there is a deliberate
-double-spend attack on the L1 for a deposit transaction.
-The other accounts should be fine.
+double-spend attack on the L1 by the same account.

 ## Conclusion

-The last option has the best tradeoffs.
+The last two options provide the best UX.
 The sequencer guarantees that it will consistently execute L2 transactions in the same order and batches, even if there are reorgs on the L1.
-If there is an L1 re-org, but there are no L2 messages, or the L2 messages are included in the same order, then the finality guarantee is full.
+If there is an L1 re-org, but there are no L2 deposits, or if the L2 deposits are included in the same order, then the finality guarantee is complete.

 The only case where finality can change is when there is a deliberate double-spend attack on the L1, and this will only affect
 the user who is directly involved in that attack.